esp8266/Arduino/doc/faq/a05-board-generator.rst

-The board generator is a python script originally intended to ease the Arduino IDE's `boards.txt` configuration file about the multitude of available board, especially when common data have to be updated for all of them.
+The board generator is a python script originally intended to ease the Arduino IDE's `boards.txt` configuration file about the multitude of available boards, especially when common parameters have to be updated for all of them.

-This script is also used to manage uncommon options that will not find their place into the IDE menu.
+This script is also used to manage uncommon options that are currently not available in the IDE menu.

 -  `How can I run the script ? <#how-can-i-run-the-script>`__
 -  `What can I do with it ? <#what-can-i-do-with-it>`__